Skip to content

 The best place to start is with your existing coverage.
 What protection do you currently have in place?
 Has anything changed?
 Consider any repairs and upgrades, such as a roof replacement or updated kitchen.
 Review your policy documents, and highlight any areas that have changed or about which you have questions.

-Also take into account life changes—marriage, divorce, birth, adoption, death.
+Also, take into account life changes—marriage, divorce, birth, adoption, death.
 Some circumstances may involve changing the name on the deed.
 Make sure the name on the policy matches the deed to avoid future headaches.

-Consider High-Value Items
+Review Coverage for High-Value Items

 Homeowners insurance includes various limits for different categories of property, including jewelry, fine art, and other collectibles.
 Check your policy limits against the current value of your possessions to ensure that you have adequate protection.
 You may need a special policy, known as a rider, to cover these high-value items.